Luke Raley Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.51).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.57).

-- The Rockies give up the second-most home runs in baseball (177 total, 1.4 per game).
+- Rockies pitchers combine to give up the third-most home runs in baseball (180 total, 1.4 per game).

-- Blach gets the start for the Rockies, his sixth of the season.
-He is 1-1 with a 4.14 ERA and 15 strikeouts in 37 2/3 innings pitched.
+- The Rockies are sending Lambert (3-4) out for his eighth start of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts through 66 1/3 innings pitched.

-- In his last outing on Wednesday against the Arizona Diamondbacks, the lefty tossed five innings, allowing two earned runs while surrendering six hits.
+- The right-hander's last appearance came on Saturday against the Chicago White Sox, when he went seven innings, surrendering one earned run while giving up four hits.

-- The 32-year-old has put up a 4.14 ERA and 3.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .311 to opposing hitters.
+- In 21 games this season, the 26-year-old has put up an ERA of 5.02, with 7.6 strikeouts per nine innings.
+Opponents are hitting .261 against him.

 © 2023 Data Skrive.
 All rights reserved.